Innocent man jailed for 17 years

 This whole situation is a mess, and it’s not fair to the people who’ve been wrongly convicted.
 Here are a few things you can do:

-- Support organizations: Some groups are fighting for justice for the wrongly convicted.
+• Support organizations: Some groups are fighting for justice for the wrongly convicted.
 You can donate to them or volunteer your time.

-- Ask questions: Why is the system like this?
+• Ask questions: Why is the system like this?
 How can we make it better?
 Talk to your friends, family, and teachers about it.

 The stories of Andrew Malkinson, Paul Blackburn, and others show the human cost of miscarriages of justice.
 It’s a tragedy.
 These individuals lost years of their lives.
 Now, they must pay for their wrongful imprisonment.
 Justice should not be a luxury reserved for those who can afford it.
 We must work for a system that values fairness and compassion.
 It should restore dignity to the wrongfully convicted.
 The UK government must now rethink its stance.
-It should act to fix past injustices.
-Only then can we truly say that we are a society that values justice for all?
+It should act to fix past injustices, then only can we truly say that we are a society that values justice for all?